Is TWIA a state agency?

 Where can I find helpful information about the claims process?

-This page has infographic guides on the claims timeline, what to do if your check is not enough to cover repairs, temporary repairs, mold, appraisal and dispute resolution, what to do if your mortgage company is on your check, and more!
+Our claims process webpage has information about the TWIA claims process as well as guides on popular claims topics like: how to avoid fraud, factors that affect the claim payment amount, what to do if your claim payment isn't enough to cover repairs, what to do if your mortgage company is on your check, and more.

 Are Texas FAIR Plan and TWIA the same?